Advisory Commissioners and MembersAdvisory Commission on Special Education Directory.

 |01/01/16 -12/31/19||State Board|

-Michele J. Auon
+Michele J. Andrus

-Student Commission Member Names, E-mail Address, and Term
+Student Commission Member Name and E-mail Address

 In accordance with the ACSE Bylaws, Article I, Section 4, Tenure, "Every Commissioner whose term has expired may continue to discharge the duties of his/her office until his/her successor has qualified."